holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ai_course_overview.md

 - Understand conditional probability.
 - Implement a Bayesian classifier.
-- Use the Bayesian classifier to answer a variety of sample problems.
+- Use the Bayesian classifier to solve a variety of sample problems.
 - Create a lab report that is able to justify conclusions reached during exploration.

 #### Essential Questions: